yeleshwarapu/energy_dashboard/README.md

 - **Interactive dashboard:**
   - Time-series, pie, bar, and hierarchical sunburst charts (dark mode)
   - Hierarchical analytics: see breakdowns by HVAC, Kitchen, Laundry, Entertainment, EV Charging, etc.
+  - **Interactive sliders** for HVAC setpoint and chiller max power—see the impact instantly
   - No plots shown until you run a simulation (clean startup)
 - **Analytics:**
   - Peak load and subsystem